-The University's administration continues to closely monitor the fiscal environment in which the University operates and reviews key assumptions in the annual update of the University's fiscal plan.
-The University's 2015-16 operating budget was developed with specific consideration to tuition and fees, projected enrollment, institutional priorities, legislative actions by the General Assembly, and a regionally forecasted economic outlook.
+The University's administration closely monitors the fiscal environment in which the University operates and reviews key assumptions in the annual update of the University's fiscal plan.
+The University's 2016-17 operating budget was developed with specific consideration to tuition and fees, projected enrollment, institutional priorities, legislative actions by the General Assembly and a regionally forecasted economic outlook.

 Each year the fiscal plan builds upon the existing multiyear strategic budget plans developed by each division.
-This collaborative process provides the framework for the University's Six-Year Plan submission to the State and positions the institution for continued success.
-The fiscal plan addresses critical academic and student support programmatic needs, considers unavoidable cost increases, and continues the implementation of the goals outlined in Radford University's Strategic Plan, 7-17.
-It also considers the goals outlined in the Statewide Strategic Plan (SSP) as well as the "Virginia Higher Education Opportunity Act of 2011 - Top Jobs for the 21st Century" (TJ21).
+This collaborative process provides the framework for the University's Six-Year Plan submission to the state and positions the institution for long-term success.
+The fiscal plan addresses critical academic and student support programmatic needs, considers unavoidable cost increases and continues the implementation of the goals outlined in Radford University's Strategic Plan, 7-17.
+It also considers the goals outlined in the Statewide Strategic Plan (SSP) as well as the Virginia Higher Education Opportunity Act of 2011 - Top Jobs for the 21st Century (TJ21).

-With the Commonwealth continuing to face a variety of fiscal challenges in the coming year, the impact on general fund appropriation remains uncertain.
-Although the financial outlook has shown moderate improvement since the beginning of the 2014-16 biennium, the health of the regional economy continues to be monitored closely.
-It is very encouraging, however, that in the face of these statewide challenges the perennial approach to conservative and prudent planning exhibited by the University has the institution on track for continued success in fiscal year 2016.
+Today, the Commonwealth continues to face uncertainty even as it turns the corner on a period of anticipated growth.
+The unemployment rate is below the national average, new business initiatives are underway across Virginia, yet there remains caution in the face of state revenue expectations.
+The health of the regional economy must continue to be monitored closely.
+Although it is very encouraging that the perennial approach to conservative and prudent planning exhibited by the University, yet again, has the institution on track for continued success in fiscal year 2017.

-Radford University remains committed to providing a quality, affordable educational experience represented by the fact that among Virginia's four-year public institutions, the University is the third lowest total cost (tuition, fees, room and board) provider for in-state undergraduate students.
-As a public institution of higher education in Virginia, providing affordable educational opportunities for in-state undergraduate students is a priority, thus Radford University continues to rely heavily on state general fund support for its Educational and General (E&G) program activities.
-During the 2015 General Assembly Session, the Governor, House, and Senate emphasized their commitment toward higher education by shielding institutions from deeper budget cuts.
-The state also provided funding to mitigate the original 2014-16 budget reduction and authorized a salary increase for all employees as well as a compression adjustment for classified employees.
-For fiscal year 2016, state general fund support for the E&G program accounts for \$47.7 million of the total projected program revenues representing a 2.0 percent increase from the fiscal year 2015 adjusted budget.
-This increase in state general fund support reflects central appropriation adjustments for unavoidable cost increases such as health insurance and fringe benefits rate changes.
+Radford University remains committed to providing a quality and affordable educational experience.
+Among Virginia's four-year public institutions, the University is the second lowest total cost (tuition, fees, room and board) provider for in-state undergraduate students.
+As a public institution of higher education in Virginia, providing affordable educational opportunities for instate undergraduate students is a priority, thus Radford University continues to rely heavily on state general fund support for its Educational and General (E&G) program activities.

+During the 2016 General Assembly Session, the governor, House and Senate reiterated their commitment toward education by submitting a budget with more than \$200 million in support for public higher education.
+This is a material investment that will make strides in strengthening the educational development of thousands of young men and women across the Commonwealth.